 What Puzzles to Use?

 Now all of this only makes sense if you plan to use a lot of puzzles in your game.
 And if you plan on using hints, your puzzles need to involve multiple steps to solve.
 Luckily, you can find over two hundred illustrated puzzles in my web store.
-And with the Vault Bundle you get them all at a drastically reduced price.
+And with the puzzle bundle you get them all at a drastically reduced price.
 There are enough puzzles for a lifetime of DMing.
 So keep surprising your players and be sure to check it out.

 By Paul Camp